nicolelcarvalho/Bamazon/README.md

 ## MySQL Snapshots

-1. Creating the products table and inserting data
+1. Creating the products table and inserting data.

+	* A Product sales column is created in MySQL but it is calculated within the bamazonCustomer.js file and adds to the appropriate item's product sales column after every purchase.

    ![createProductsTable](assets/images/createProductsTable.png)